BlockchainCommons/law-and-advocacy/README.md

 ## Why Advocacy?

-Though much of Blockchain Commons' work focuses on technical specifications and libraries and apps that demonstrate those specification, the foundation of that work is ultimately advocacy.
+Though much of Blockchain Commons' work focuses on technical specifications and on libraries and apps that demonstrate those specification, the foundation of that work is ultimately advocacy.
 We want to create open & interoperable, secure & compassionate digital infrastructure.
 In other words, we want to create a _human_ and _humane_ internet.

 Many of our top advocacy goals appear on our [Vision page](https://www.blockchaincommons.com/vision.html).